News and Future Plans

 Furthermore, the prisoners (from my Art Program at DCS) have taken part in many other Group exhibitions at the Art It Is Contemporary Galleries in Cape Town and Johannesburg (Group exhibitions entitled “Identity”, 2016 etc), Contemporary Art Galleries in Hermanus, been included as part of the artworks which was exhibited in the foyer area at my solo exhibition entitled “Carceral Spaces:Anticipating the sublime…” (in the Reservoir Gallery, Oliewenhuis Museum, 2017) and also participated in the Stephan Weltz Exhibitors and Auctioneers Group Exhibition entitled “Orchids and Art” etc. (2017).
 Radio coverage and interviews were conducted by Rian Pilati and Annemarie Baird from GaySA Radio as it relates to my own work and the work of the prisoners etc.

 Concluding, if you might have any suggestions, inquiries or specific interests in the artwork included in this website, please feel free to send me a message on my “contact” page and I will respond as soon as possible.
-For any additional information or inquiries, you may also refer to my LinkedIn and/or Facebook profiles.
+For any additional information or inquiries, you may also refer to my Face book profile.

 I thank you for your interest,